ibm-cloud-docs/subnets/about.md

 By default, portable subnets are not protected by firewalls.
 If you need this feature, discuss it with your IBM Sales representative.
 Secondary subnets larger than `/29` cannot be routed through this firewall offering.

-### Transferring portable subnet IP addresses between servers
-{:#transferring-portable-subnet-ip-between-servers}

-When transferring an IP address from one server to another, make sure that a gratuitous ARP packet is sent.
-This action allows IBM's routers to update their ARP entry and forward traffic to the correct server.
-Not doing so might result in up to a 4-hour delay in the new server receiving traffic for the transferred address.

 ### Virtual Router Appliance
 {:#virtual-router-appliances-subnets}